Can you tell us about the project?

 This fabulous mural was created by photographing an existing painting and blowing the image up to fit the wall (wallpaper could be used in the same way).
 It provides a dramatic backdrop and a good counterpoint to the relatively simply furnished dining room.

 I also want to mention the chic black candles that we’ve used in our beautiful new Hermia Chandelier.
 They’re a fantastic new innovation – wirelessly operated, battery powered candles that you can switch on and off with a small remote control.
 Perfect for creating the incomparable atmosphere of candlelight with none of the hassle (or associated fire-risk!)
 They’re particularly ideal in a chandelier such as this.
-To accessories further, pair the candles with a black candle holder.

 How did the scheme for the Master Bedroom come together?